psyker156/IntroToOsDev/README.md

 Be carefull, this was originaly written in french and was translated (and formated in MD) using chatGPT.
 I will clean up the file over time but for now this is what it is :P

-The LOS folder contains the "finished" operating system The PracticalExercises folder contains one folder for each practical exercise as well as anothe LOS folder which is the incomplete implementation that you need to complete.
+The LOS folder contains the "finished" operating system.
+The PracticalExercises folder contains one folder for each practical exercise as well as anothe LOS folder which is the incomplete implementation that you need to complete.

 Incoming future work: